 President Donald J. Trump designated J. Mark McWatters as the tenth Chairman of the NCUA Board on June 23, 2017.

-McWatters previously served as Acting NCUA Board Chairman beginning on January 23, 2017.
+McWatters previously served as Acting NCUA Board Chairman from January 23 to June 23, 2017.
 He was nominated to the NCUA Board by then-President Barack Obama on Jan.
 7, 2014.
 Following Senate confirmation, he took office as an NCUA Board Member on Aug.
 26, 2014.
-McWatters served as Acting Board Chairman from January 23 to June 23, 2017.

 Prior to his joining the NCUA Board, Mr. McWatters served as the Assistant Dean for Graduate Programs and as a Professor of Practice at the Southern Methodist University Dedman School of Law, and as an Adjunct Professor at the university’s Cox School of Business.
 He also served on the Governing Board of the Texas Department of Housing and Community Affairs and the Advisory Committee of the Texas Emerging Technology Fund.